Labour Hire Services Agreement (Australia)

 13. Privacy obligations

-13.2.1 comply with the Privacy Act 1988 (Cth) and such other data protection laws as may be in force from time to time which regulate the collection, storage, use and disclosure of personal information, as if it were regulated by these laws (whether or not regulated); and
+13.1 Each Party agrees to comply with the Privacy Act 1988 (Cth) and such other data protection laws as may be in force from time to time which regulate the collection, storage, use and disclosure of personal information, as if it were regulated by these laws (whether or not regulated).

 15. Consequences of Termination and Continuing Obligations